 Section 301(c) of Pub.
 L. 98-577, as amended Pub.
-L. 99-145, title IX, $\S961(d)(3)$ , Nov.
+L. 99-145, title IX, §961(d)(3), Nov.
 8, 1985, 99 Stat.
 704, provided that: "The amendment made by subsection (a) [enacting this section] shall take effect on the date of enactment of this Act [Oct.
 30, 1984].
 The regulations required by such amendment shall be issued not later than October 19, 1985."

-§ 418b.
+§418b.
 Publication of proposed regulations

-(a) Effective date; procurement policy, regulations, procedure or form; publication in Federal Register cost or administrative impact on contractors or offerors, may take effect until 60 days after the procurement policy, regulation, procedure, or form is published for public comment in the Federal Register pursuant to subsection (b) of this section.
+(a) Effective date; procurement policy, regulations, procedure or form; publication in Federal Register

+Except as provided in subsection (d) of this section, no procurement policy, regulation, procedure, or form (including amendments or modifications thereto) relating to the expenditure of appropriated funds that has (1) a significant effect beyond the internal operating procedures of the agency issuing the procurement policy, regulation, procedure or form, or (2) a significant cost or administrative impact on contractors or offerors, may take effect until 60 days after the procurement policy, regulation, procedure, or form is published for public comment in the Federal Register pursuant to subsection (b) of this section.
 Notwithstanding the preceding sentence, such a policy, regulation, procedure, or form may take effect earlier than 60 days after the publication date when there are compelling circumstances for the earlier effective date, but in no event may that effective date be less than 30 days after the publication date.